awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-alarm.md

 ## Properties<a name="aws-properties-cw-alarm-properties"></a>

 `ActionsEnabled`  <a name="cfn-cloudwatch-alarms-actionsenabled"></a>
 Indicates whether actions should be executed during any changes to the alarm state\.
+The default is TRUE\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)